Microsoft is bringing its Edge browser to Android and iOS

 It’s worth noting that Microsoft won’t bring its own rendering engine to these platforms.
 Instead, it’ll rely on WebKit on iOS and the Blink engine on Android (and not the Android WebView control).
 On Android, this means that Microsoft is now actually shipping its own version of the Blink engine inside its app — and that’s not something we expected to hear anytime soon.

 As for the launcher, it’s worth noting that it’s actually a quite capable Android launcher that nicely integrates with all of the Google apps you probably use every day (calendar, Gmail, etc.).
-Microsoft’s version of the Google Feed, that left-most homescreen on your Android device, is actually quite useful, too, and puts your calendar and other info front and center whereas Google now uses it for a general news feed.
+Microsoft’s version of the Google Feed, that left-most home screen on your Android device, is actually quite useful, too, and puts your calendar and other info front and center, whereas Google now uses it for a general news feed.

 0